 Left joins exhibit the same duplication behaviour.
 Apart from that, they also work the way you’d expect by now:

-So especially for our scenarios 3 and 4, we get a click element for case 3 and an empty/null event for scenario 4.
+Using Caching we get a click element for case 3 and an empty/null event for scenario 4.
 The rest of the data is joined completely.

 Left Join KStream-KTable